jescalan/roots/readme.md

 A light, super fast, and intuitive static build system made for front end development and building web apps.

+> **NOTE:** If you are starting a new project with roots, we'd encourage you to check out v3, which is entirely useable and due for stable release very soon.
+You can find it on the [v3 branch](https://github.com/jenius/roots/tree/v3).

 Installation
 ------------